okteto/blog-proposals/automated-deployments-using-github-actions.md

 From your code editor, create a `tests` directory with a `test_flask.py` file within the `okteto-flask-app` project.
 This file would be used to test the three API endpoints within the flask application.

-> **Note**: All HTTP requests that were to be made to the Couch Apiserver from the API routes were intercepted and mocked in the test suites using the [Httpretty package](https://httpretty.readthedocs.io/).
+> All HTTP requests that were to be made to the Couch Apiserver from the API routes were intercepted and mocked in the test suites using the [Httpretty package](https://httpretty.readthedocs.io/).

 Add the test suite in the code block below to test the default route handler that returns a response with some information about the REST API.